-By becoming personally involved in the issues and needs of the communities you visit, you will be able to give back and also deepen your cultural understanding.
-We work with local leaders to develop sustainable projects that are community-driven.
-Some of Youth International’s ongoing service projects include: helping to renovate schools and homes in the Kathmandu valley, teaching English to Tibetan refugees in Northern India, running camps for children in rural areas, and doing conservation work in the Ecuadorian rainforest.
+By becoming personally involved in the issues and needs of the communities you visit, you are able to give back to your host community and also deepen your cultural understanding.
+Youth International works with local leaders to develop sustainable projects that are community-driven.
+Some of Youth International’s ongoing service projects include: helping to renovate schools and homes in the Kathmandu valley, teaching English to Masia children in a remote Kenyan village, and doing conservation work in the Ecuadorian rainforest.

 Get out there and travel on the local trains and buses, by boat, and even by camelback!
-Explore some of the world’s greatest cities, like Bangkok, Kathmandu, La Paz, and Cuzco.
-Go trekking through the Andes Mountains to Machu Picchu or in the Himalayan Mountains, across ancient pathways connecting tribal villages.
+Explore some of the world’s greatest cities, like Kathmandu, Quito, and Delhi.
+Go trekking through the Andes Mountains or in the Himalayan Mountains, across ancient pathways connecting tribal villages.
 Experience some of the world's most dramatic landscapes and diverse ecosystems, including the Galapagos Islands, the Ecuadorian rainforest, and the Thar Desert.
 By discovering a broader perspective on the world, you also develop a deeper understanding of yourself.
-Develop mindfulness as you journey with a small group of peers and two leaders across three fascinating countries.
+Develop mindfulness as you journey with a small group of peers and two leaders through one of the world's most incredible countries.

 Optional college credit courses are available through an affiliation with Western Colorado University.
 These college credit courses are designed to enhance the existing Youth International program through complimentary reading and reflective writing.
 You do not need to be accepted into a university in order to take advantage of this opportunity.
 529 Savings Plan funds and AmeriCorps Education Awards may be used towards the course fee and the Youth International program fee.